skypjack/entt/README.md

 Views are narrow windows on the entire list of entities.
 They work by filtering entities according to their components.<br/>
 In some cases there may be the need to iterate all the entities regardless of their components.
-The registry offers a couple of member functions to do that.
+The registry offers a couple of member functions to do that:
+`each` and `alive`.

 The former returns all the entities ever created, no matter if they are still in use or not: